-Off-site Storage structures that use alternatives to the requirements listed in section 3, 4, or 5 of this rule must be approved by the commissioner.
-Lagoons must be approved under section 2 of this rule.
+Off-site Storage structures that use alternatives to the requirements listed in section 3, 4, or 5 of this rule must be approved permitted by the commissioner.
+Lagoons must be permitted under section 2 of this rule.

-(g) (f) Information about off-site storage structures, except earthen lagoons, constructed on or before the effective date of this rule June 14, 1998, must be submitted to the commissioner in a written notification that includes information in subsection $\frac{(e)(1)}{(d)(1)}$ through $\frac{(e)(5)}{(e)(5)}$ (d)(5) prior to use, or continued use, of the structure for the off-site storage of biosolid, industrial waste product, or pollutant-bearing water.
+(g) (f) Unless permitted by the commissioner or notification was submitted prior to the effective date of this rule, information about off-site storage structures, except earthen lagoons, constructed on or before the effective date of this rule must be submitted to the commissioner in a written notification that includes information in subsection $\frac{(e)(1)}{(d)(1)}$ through $\frac{(e)(5)}{(d)(5)}$ prior to use, or continued use, of the structure for the off-site storage of biosolid, industrial waste product, or pollutant-bearing water.

-(h) (g) Unless approved by the commissioner prior to the effective date of this rule, as-built plans for earthen lagoons constructed on or before the effective date of this rule June 14, 1998, must be submitted to the commissioner for approval. a permit.
+(h) (g) Unless approved by the commissioner prior to the effective date of this rule, as-built plans for earthen lagoons constructed on or before the effective date of this rule must be submitted to the commissioner for approval a permit.